hivellm/gov/bips/BIP-04/REVIEW_REPORT_2.md

 - ✅ **Complete Documentation Suite**
 - ✅ **Migration Support for Existing Scripts**

-**The implementation is ready for production use and will significantly enhance the security posture of the CMMV-Hive governance system.** 🛡️🚀
+**The implementation is ready for production use and will significantly enhance the security posture of the HiveLLM governance system.** 🛡️🚀

 ---